BodenmillerGroup/steinbock/docs/install/docker.md

 ## Configuration

+In principle, the *steinbock* Docker container can be run on any Docker-enabled platform:

+    docker run jwindhager/steinbock:0.4.0

+However, commands that launch a graphical user interface (e.g., for Ilastik, CellProfiler) may require further system configuration and additional arguments to `docker run`.
+To simplify the use of the *steinbock* command-line interface, it is therefore recommended to create a `steinbock` alias for the command shown above, as explained in the following sections.

 ### Windows

-!!! danger "Experimental feature"
-    Running *steinbock* on Windows platforms is not recommended.

-In the following instructions, instead of calling `steinbock`, type:
+To create a `steinbock` command alias for running the *steinbock* Docker container:

-    docker run -v "C:\data":/data jwindhager/steinbock:0.4.0
+    doskey steinbock=docker run -v "C:\data":/data jwindhager/steinbock:0.4.0 $*

 In the command above, adapt the path to your *steinbock* data/working directory (`C:\data`) and the *steinbock* Docker container version (`0.4.0`) as needed.
+The created alias enables running `steinbock` without typing the full Docker command.

+To check whether *steinbock* runs (this should print the *steinbock* Docker container version):

+    steinbock --version

 !!! note "Graphical user interfaces on Windows hosts"
     Commands that launch a graphical user interface (e.g., for Ilastik, CellProfiler) will not work on Windows hosts.
 It is recommended to run these programs directly on the Windows host, if graphical user interfaces are required.

 ### Linux/MacOS

-Create an alias for running the *steinbock* Docker container:
+To create a `steinbock` command alias for running the *steinbock* Docker container:

     alias steinbock="docker run -v /mnt/data:/data -v /tmp/.X11-unix:/tmp/.X11-unix -v ~/.Xauthority:/home/steinbock/.Xauthority:ro -e DISPLAY jwindhager/steinbock:0.4.0"

 In the command above, adapt the path to your *steinbock* data/working directory (`/mnt/data`) and the *steinbock* Docker container version (`0.4.0`) as needed.
-The created alias enables running `steinbock` without typing the full Docker command everytime.
+The created alias enables running `steinbock` without typing the full Docker command.

-If necessary, allow the Docker container to run graphical user interfaces:
+To allow the *steinbock* Docker container to run graphical user interfaces, if necessary:

     xhost +local:root

-Check whether *steinbock* runs:
+To check whether *steinbock* runs (this should print the *steinbock* Docker container version):

-    steinbock
+    steinbock --version

 !!! note "File permissions"
     By default, the *steinbock* Docker container internally runs as `steinbock` user with user ID (UID) `1000` and group ID (GID) `1000`.
 Files created from within the container will therefore be owned by the host system user/group matching these IDs.
 On most Linux systems, by default, this will map to the standard user (e.g., `ubuntu`).